-The City should provide information from Energy Code Ace, which offers free tools, trainings and resources on Title 24, Part 6 to assist the building industry, related stakeholders, and the public in complying with the 2016 Building Energy Efficiency Standards.
-The Working Group, along with support from the CivicSpark fellow, should partner with local contractor associations and related building industry groups to provide opportunities for the building workforce to attend Title 24 energy efficiency and green building trainings.
+The County should provide information from Energy Code Ace, which offers free tools, trainings, and resources on Title 24 to assist the building industry, stakeholders, and the public in complying with the 2016 Building Energy Efficiency Standards.
+The Working Group, along with support from the CivicSpark fellow, should partner with local contractor associations and related building industry groups to provide opportunities for the building workforce to attend Title 24 trainings.